petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/publications-permissions.md

 Each publication role is scoped to the current publication and does not grant permissions in other publications.

-Also, publication roles do not restrict regular role permissions.
+Publication roles do not restrict regular role permissions.
 For example, if users with the delete permission are invited to a publication and assigned the *viewer* role, they can delete the publication because of their regular role permissions.

 ## Additional Information